camunda/camunda-external-task-client-js/README.md

 1. Make sure to have [Camunda](https://camunda.com/download/) running.
 2. Create a simple process model with an External Service Task and define the topic as 'topicName'.
-3. Deploy the process to the Camunda BPM engine.
+3. Deploy the process to the Camunda Platform engine.
 4. In your NodeJS script:

 ```js